bitcoinz-wallets/TxtZ/README.md

 * Ease to use
 * No install required for the user
 * SMS BTCZ to a friend using a phone number or Address
-* Support for both T and Z Addresses
+* Support sending to both, T Addresses and phone number
+* Support currency codes like : BTCZ, BTC, USD, CHF, EUR, GBP, RUB, JPY, ZAR, CAD, AUD
 * No smart phone required
 * Usable when you can not install an app on to a mobile device